 In mums who delivered via Caesarean section, constipation can be a common problem, especially as the anaesthesia wears off.
 This is why it may take a while before your first poop after giving birth.

 The importance of stool softeners after birth is often overlooked, but they can greatly help ease bowel movements.
-Stool softeners are one of the answers as to how to poop after giving birth with stitches.
+Stool softeners are one of the answers to how to poop after giving birth with stitches.
 This is the case whether you have perineum stitches or stitches from your C-section.

 Ask your doctor for a prescription for stool softeners.
 Do not worry, this is safe even if you are breastfeeding.